davidwushi1145/GIL-DDI/README.md

-# Multi-modal Graph Invariant Learning for Drug-Drug Interaction Prediction
+# Multi-view Graph Invariant Learning for Drug-Drug Interaction Prediction

 ## Introduction

-This project focuses on the prediction of Drug-Drug Interactions (DDI) using a novel model called MGIL-DDI (Multi-modal Graph Invariant Learning for Drug-Drug Interaction Prediction).
-The model integrates invariant and variant features of drugs to predict DDIs more accurately, addressing the domain-shift problem encountered with new drugs.
-The approach uses Graph Neural Networks (GNNs) and a self-attention mechanism to embed multi-modal knowledge graphs into comprehensive drug features.
+Drug-Drug Interaction(DDI) prediction is essential for evaluating a new drug's side effects and adverse interactions before the clinical application.
+The latest research applies multiview knowledge to enhance the model's generalization ability to predict new drug interactions, i.e., unknown Drug-Drug Interaction (uDDI).
+However, a new drug's feature inevitably encounters the feature-shift problem because the trained models have not previously learned knowledge of the new drug.
+This significantly decreases the accuracy of the uDDI prediction.
+To this end, this work tries to extract the invariant features of known drugs to alleviate the impact of the feature-shift problem on the prediction of uDDI.In detail, first, the GNN models embed multiview knowledge graphs, including drug-chemical entities,drug-substructures, drug-drug interactions, and molecular structures, into drug features.
+Then, an invariant feature corresponding to the new drug is learned from the knowledge graph of the previous drugs.
+After that, according to its knowledge, a variant feature corresponding to the new drug is embedded through the GNN models.
+Finally, the variant and invariant drug features are fused to predict the DDI.
+Extensive experiments on real-world drug datasets show that the proposed method achieves new state-of-the-art records on new drug DDI prediction tasks.

 ## Prerequisites